zincarla/AdobeUMInterface/README.md

 Get-AdobeAuthToken -ClientInformation $ClientInformation -SignatureCert $SignatureCert

 #Add a new user, and add them to a group in one adobe request
-$GroupAddAction = Create-GroupAddAction -Groups "All Apps Users"
+$GroupAddAction = New-GroupAddAction -Groups "All Apps Users"
-$Request = Create-CreateUserRequest -FirstName "John" -LastName "Doe" -Email "John.Doe@domain.com" -AdditionalActions $GroupAddAction
+$Request = New-CreateUserRequest -FirstName "John" -LastName "Doe" -Email "John.Doe@domain.com" -AdditionalActions $GroupAddAction

 #Send the generated request to adobe
 Send-UserManagementRequest -ClientInformation $ClientInformation -Requests $Request